Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Introduction

-In this respect, the studies by \citet{Bisigello2023b} and \citet{Rodighiero2023} have shown the presence of a possible population of dust-obscured galaxies with low stellar masses.
-These objects were unexpected given that the dust extinction ($A_{v}$) of star-forming galaxies has a positive correlation with stellar mass ($M_{*}$), with more massive galaxies being generally more dusty, whereas low-mass galaxies (with $M_{*}<10^{8.5}\,\rm M_{\odot}$) typically have a negligible dust content \citep{Pannella2015,McLure2018,Shapley2023,Liu2024}.
-In fact, dust is produced by mass loss from asymptotic giant branch stars and supernova ejecta \citep[e.g.,][]{Gall2011,Sarangi2018}, so an increase in star formation results in an increase in stellar mass and dust mass.
-Moreover, stellar feedback-driven outflows can efficiently expel metal-enriched gas in low-mass galaxies, given their low gravitational potential \citep{Dayal2013}.
-In addition, the vertical distribution in lower mass galaxies is more distributed than massive ones, resulting in a overall lower dust extinction \citep{Dalcanton2004}.
-Therefore, the presence of abundant dust extinction in low-mass systems is unexpected and could have a non negligile impact on the overall cosmic star formation budget.
-Therefore, the results presented in \citet{Bisigello2023b} and \citet{Rodighiero2023}, based on photometric data only, must be confirmed by robust spectroscopic measurements.
+In this respect, the studies by \citet{Bisigello2023b} and \citet{Rodighiero2023} indicate the presence of a possible population of dust-obscured galaxies with low stellar masses.
+These objects were unexpected given that the dust extinction ($A_{v}$) of star-forming galaxies has a positive correlation with stellar mass ($M_{*}$), with more massive galaxies being generally dustier, whereas low-mass galaxies (with $M_{*}<10^{8.5}\,\rm M_{\odot}$) typically have a negligible dust content \citep{Pannella2015,McLure2018,Shapley2023,Liu2024}.
+In fact, dust is produced by mass loss from asymptotic giant branch stars and supernova ejecta \citep[e.g.][]{Gall2011,Sarangi2018}, so an increase in star formation results in an increase in stellar mass and dust mass.
+Moreover, stellar-feedback-driven outflows can efficiently expel metal-enriched gas from low-mass galaxies, given their low gravitational potential \citep{Dayal2013}.
+In addition, dust in low-mass galaxies has a much larger scale height and thus appears more diffuse than in massive ones, resulting in an overall lower dust extinction \citep{Dalcanton2004}.
+Thus, abundant dust extinction in low-mass systems is unexpected and could have a non-negligible impact on the overall cosmic star formation budget.
+The results presented in \citet{Bisigello2023b} and \citet{Rodighiero2023}, based on photometric data only, must therefore be confirmed with robust spectroscopic measurements.

-In this Letter, we present the first spectroscopic confirmation of large dust extinction in a low-mass galaxy at $z=4.88$, using JWST NIRSpec PRISM data.
-We present the observations in Section \ref{sec:data}, the analysis in Section \ref{sec:analysis}, and we discuss the main findings and their interpretation in Section \ref{sec:discussion}.
-We summarise our results in Section \ref{sec:summary}.
-Throughout the paper, we consider a $\Lambda$CDM cosmology with $H_0=70\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1} $, $\Omega_{\rm m}=0.27$, $\Omega_\Lambda=0.73$, a Kroupa initial mass function \citep[IMF,][]{Kroupa2001}, and all magnitudes are in the AB system \citep{Oke1983}.
+In this Letter we present the first spectroscopic confirmation of a high dust extinction in a low-mass galaxy at $z=4.88$, using JWST NIRSpec (Near-Infrared Spectrograph) PRISM data.
+We present the observations in Sect. \ref{sec:data}, the analysis in Sect. \ref{sec:analysis}, and discuss the main findings and their interpretation in Sect. \ref{sec:discussion}.
+We summarise our results in Sect. \ref{sec:summary}.
+Throughout the paper, we assume a $\Lambda$ cold dark matter cosmology with $H_0=70\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1} $, $\Omega_{\rm m}=0.27$, and $\Omega_\Lambda=0.73$ and a Kroupa initial mass function \citep[][]{Kroupa2001}, and all magnitudes are in the AB system \citep{Oke1983}.